-On Kawara (1933-2014) was a Japanese conceptual artist whose work dealt with notions of time and temporality.
-He transformed his life into art by setting up systematic modes of day to day archives.
-In 1966 he started a well known series called “Today” that resulted in more than 2000 “Date Paintings” that showed the respective dates in white paint on monochrome backgrounds of varying color.
+On Kawara (1933–2014) was a Japanese conceptual artist whose work dealt with notions of time and temporality.
+He transformed his life into art by setting up systematic modes of day-to-day archives.
+In 1966 he started a well-known series called Today, which resulted in more than 2,000 “Date Paintings” that showed the respective dates in white paint on monochrome backgrounds of varying colors.

 It is April 12 today.
 I am alive.
 I got up.
-Thinking about On Kawara in this time of crisis leads us to a reflection of time that is beginning to pass differently than most of us had been used to up until recently.
+Thinking about On Kawara in this time of crisis leads us to a reflection of time that is beginning to pass differently than most of us were used to until recently.
 How do we make sense?
-How are we to give structure to our lives?
+How do we give structure to our lives?
 Or: What is important?

 On Kawara reminds us that life is made up of simple actions.
 And sometimes, or for now, it may suffice to say: I got up.